NVIDIA/cuDecomp/docs/api/f_api.rst

 ____________________________
 .. f:function:: cudecompGetHaloWorkspaceSize(handle, grid_desc, axis, halo_extents, workspace_size)

-  Queries the required transpose workspace size, in elements, for a provided grid descriptor.
+  Queries the required halo workspace size, in elements, for a provided grid descriptor.

-  This function queries the required workspace size, in elements, for transposition communication using a provided grid descriptor.
-This workspace is required to faciliate local transposition/packing/unpacking operations, or for use as a staging buffer.
+  This function queries the required workspace size, in elements, for halo communication using a provided grid descriptor.
+This workspace is required to facilitate local packing operations for halo regions that are not contiguous in memory, or for use as a staging buffer.

   :p cudecompHandle handle [in]: The initialized cuDecomp library handle
   :p cudecompGridDesc grid_desc [in]: A cuDecomp grid descriptor.